atindale/intro_to_flask/readme.md

 ## Overview

 This application started out from the Introduction to Flask tutorial on Tuts+.
-It has been developed further.
+It has been developed further from trying out techiques and technologies.
+Eventually this will morph into a simple one-man-band projessional services business management application.

 ## Grabbing this application

-Just execute the follwing command to grab the application
+Just execute the follwing command to grab the application.

 ```bash
 $ git clone https://github.com/atindale/intro_to_flask.git